Cristovk/Wallet-Native/README.md

-# Wellcome to QuiqueBank 🤗
+# Wellcome to Moonbank 🤗

 ## Virtual Wallet with Firebase and React-Native